varabyte/kotter/README.md

 I made this decision so that:

-* I don't have to worry about multiple Konsole blocks println'ing at the same time - who likes clobbered text?
+* I don't have to worry about multiple Konsole blocks `println`ing at the same time - who likes clobbered text?
-* Konsole does a bunch of tricks moving the terminal cursor around and setting color, etc. states, which would fail horribly if multiple Konsole blocks tried doing this at the same time.
+* Konsole handles repainting by moving the terminal cursor around, which would fail horribly if multiple Konsole blocks tried doing this at the same time.
 * Konsole embraces the idea of a dynamic, active block trailed by a bunch of static history.
 If two dynamic blocks wanted to be active at the same time, what would that even mean?